epccs/RPUno/Hardware/README.md

-            Add level shift to ADC0 and ADC1 so they can be used as digital IO Add bootload port (e.g. for Adafruit Friend) Add alternate power input (e.g. disconnect a solar pannel to stop charge) Pull-down IO9 to make sure alt power is off at init
+            Add level shift to ADC0 and ADC1 so they can be used as digital IO Add bootload port (e.g. for Adafruit Friend) Add alternate power input (e.g. disconnect a solar pannel to stop charge) Pull-down IO9 and 100k ohm on zener to make sure alt power is off at init

         ^8  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
             WIP: Evaluation